Jonekee/logger-app/README.md

 ## Configuration

-Currently details such as server port aren't configurable, these will be added soon after some performance improvements.
+By default the app will run the UI server on port 8080 and the API server on port 3030.
+You can override this by passing command line arguments, either `--port` and `--apiport` or `-p` and -`a`.

+Alternatively you can specify the properties `"port"` and `"apiport"` in a JSON config file which you provide using the command line argument `--config` or `-c`.
+Command line port arguments will override config port settings.

 The log files to be watched should be manageable through the web UI but is currently in development.
-The file that stores these details is [system.json](./system.json) in the base folder of this application, make the change manually there for now.
+The file that stores these details is [system.json](./system.json) in the base folder of this application, make changes manually there for now.

 ## How it works